12 Easy Chapter Book Series for Early Readers

 Nancy Drew and the Clue Crew: I was thrilled to pieces to find these books.
 My middle daughter was actually into them for a time, too, but my youngest truly loves them and I think in another year or so will be ready to move on to Nancy Drew proper.

 I LOVED Nancy Drew as a child and I devoured those books.
 I have found a few here and there and re-read them even as an adult, so it makes me happy that there is a cute little series about a younger Nancy Drew for a younger audience.

 Keep in mind that we are a household of girls.
 I know many of these series would also be great for boys, and I don’t see why they couldn’t read all of them, but I am also not familiar with what boys like to read.
-I do know Sophia enjoyed all of these books quite a lot, but if she had to pick a favorite series it would most likely be Ivy and Bean.
+I do know my daughter enjoyed all of these books quite a lot, but if she had to pick a favorite series it would most likely be Ivy and Bean.

 I am a big fan of the series that also have fun websites.
 It gets the kids super excited to read the books so that they can understand the games and other activities.
 Don’t be afraid to incorporate technology into reading because that is the way our world is now.
 Embrace it.

 But my favorite thing is that these books got my youngest daughter to really love chapter books and to stop being afraid of them.
 This summer, her bin is full of much bigger chapter books that she is having no trouble with at all.
 Still, she will often be found reading a Judy Moody or Ready, Freddy! book—she still loves all of these characters.

 Which easy chapter books have your children loved?

 You might also like:

 - 35 Diary Style Book Series for Kids Who Love Dork Diaries